henne90gen/graphics_playground/README.md

 ### Screenshots

 The back menu offers the option to take screenshots of the current scene.
-The screenshot is then saved to the projects working directory as `screenshot-%year%-%month%-%day%-%hour%:%minute%:%second%.png`.
+The screenshot is then saved to the projects working directory as `screenshot-%year%-%month%-%day%-%hour%-%minute%-%second%.png`.

 ### Screen Recording

 The back menu offers the option to take screen recordings of the current scene.
 Choose one of GIF or MP4 and press the `Start Recording` button.
 After you're done recording, just press the `Stop Recording` button.
-The recording is then stored in the projects working directory as `screenrecording-%year%-%month%-%day%-%hour%:%minute%:%second%.%extension%`
+The recording is then stored in the projects working directory as `screenrecording-%year%-%month%-%day%-%hour%-%minute%-%second%.%extension%`
 The extension is determined by the recording type you chose.

 ### Timing Utility